-Looking at the design, it’s not too far from the premium look you get with the Apple Watch 6, albeit more rounded.
+Looking at the design, it’s not too far from the premium look you get from Apple, albeit more rounded.
 The watches are interchangeable, too.

 You can get a Fitbit Versa 3 for around $200.

 This watch is predominantly aimed at those who enjoy an outdoor adventure.
+But, it’s for men and women alike.
 The Timex Expedition Field Mini is, as the name suggests, small.
 26mm, to be precise.
 Though don’t think this slim timepiece isn’t durable because it is.
 It has a scratch-resistant face, brass case and leather strap.

 On the face, you’ll find an analogue dial which is super-easy to read at a glance.
 The time is offered in both 12 and 24-hour format.
 What’s extra helpful is the Indiglo light, which allows you to see the display in low-lighting.

 You can read more about the Timex watches with the Indiglo feature, here.

 As for the design, it’s a mix of professionalism and practicality, so nurses (and doctors) won’t have to swap this watch out for something else off-shift because it blends in well with all outfits.

 The reason this is one of the best for nurses is because of the comfort (especially for daintier wrists), the accuracy and the useful backlight.